·

 Announcement/News Blog Posts

-These types of blog posts work when you’re announcing a launch of a new program you’re offering, or if you’re part of a summit or event.
+These types of blog posts work when you’re announcing the launch of a new program you’re offering, or if you’re part of a summit or event.

 If you know you’re going to be launching something or part of an event, add some content before it to build up interest and excitement.